chronology

 1917

 Suicide of Z zelle, by drowning in the waters of the Neva.
-I no longer want to call her Z zelle, it’s too sacred.
+I no longer want to call him Z zelle, it’s too sacred.
 I’ll see.
 Miss Rose, it’s good too (Work logs, 1934 / IMEC)

 March 20 - The provisional government of Prince Lvov abolished the denominational restrictions imposed on the Jews.

-October 25 - Bolshevik putsch.
+October 25 - Bolshevik Putsch.
 The N mirovsky settled in Moscow, in an apartment under the wing of a knight-guard.
 Irina reads Huysmans, Maupassant, Oscar Wilde, Plato.

 1918